mak448a/compile-aseprite-linux/README.md

 # Compile Aseprite on Linux
 This is a script to automate compiling Aseprite on Ubuntu, Fedora, and more!
+If you're using an immutable distro, run it in a container with toolbox or distrobox.
+See [#Immutable Distros](#Immutable Distros)
 If you want to support the developers, buy it from [Aseprite.org](https://aseprite.org)!

 To run the script, simply open a terminal window and paste this command:
 ```bash